matloff/TidyverseSkeptic/README.md

 An interesting discussion of the topic is in [Charavarty and Keller](https://www-ps.informatik.uni-kiel.de/~mh/reports/fdpe02/papers/paper15.ps.gz).
-They too believe FP in its standard form in introductory programming classes is unsuitable even for CS majors.
-It would then seem that using FP to teach non-programmers learning R is even more unwise.
+Though they support using FP in introductory programming classes for CS majors,  the authors' goals are antithetical to those of R learners.

-Note that even if taught in a modified FP form, the authors' goals are antithetical to those of R learners.
 The authors list three goals, one of which is to "Introduce the essential [theoretical] concepts of computing," certainly not desirable for teaching R in general, let alone for teaching R to those with no coding experience.
+They also concede that a key concept in FP, *recursion*, is a "signficant obstacle" even for CS students.

 ### Tibbles